srujanm111/PixelBoost/README.md

 # Repo Structure

-This repository showcases the three main parts I had to develop for the application: the Jupyter notebook where I developed the model, a folder containing the Flask backend, and a folder containing the Flutter frontend.
+This repository showcases the three main parts I had to develop for the application: the Jupyter notebook (in Google Colab) where I developed the model, a folder containing the Flask backend, and a folder containing the Flutter frontend.